Plan for switching to electric vehicles and e-cycles

 For ‘last mile’ deliveries for lighter freight, consider switching to electrically-assisted cargo bikes.
 These can be charged using the typical electrical outlets at your home or workplace.

-Visit Energy Saving Trust for more guidance on switching to e-cargo bikes.
+Check Energy Saving Trust’s guidance on switching to e-cargo bikes.

 Consider e-cycles